LeMSC/scan_me/readme.md

 ## Notes
 -----------------------------------------------------------------------------------------
-v0.1
+v0.1 - Initial version
 ------
-Initial version, the scanner is limited to certain ports for the moment:
+The scanner is limited to certain ports for the moment:
     FTP: 20, 21
     SSH: 22
     Telnet: 23